-That being said, Asian hair certainly has its unique strengths that we all can work with to create the best styles for ourselves – after all, who says we must emulate our Western peers, right?
+That being said, Asian hair certainly has its unique strengths that we all can work with to create the best styles for ourselves – after all, nobody said we have to emulate our Western peers.

-We sat down with famous Japanese hairstylist and CEO of TONI&GUY Japan, Hidetoshi Saiga, to find out exactly how we can best care for our unique hair, as well as create the best styles that are fashionable and manageable, even in Singapore’s hot weather.
+We sat down with renowned Japanese hairstylist Hidetoshi Saiga, CEO and International Artistic Director of TONI&GUY Japan, to find out exactly how we can best care for our unique hair, as well as create styles that are fashionable and manageable, even in Singapore’s humid weather.

 - What are some characteristics of Asian hair that makes them different from their Western counterparts?

 - What are some common hair problems that Asians face?